-- Students who took the designated Master's lectures offered in Department of Economics when they were undergraduate students can use up to ten credits toward the master's degree unless they used the credits toward their bachelor's degree. - Up to 4 credits may be taken from the following lectures offered in the International Ph.D.
+- > Students who took the designated Master's lectures offered in Department of Economics when they were undergraduate students can use up to ten credits toward the master's degree unless they used the credits toward their bachelor's degree. - > Up to 6 credits may be taken from the following lectures offered in the International Ph.D.
 Program in Economics.
-The credits earned will count toward the Ph.D. degree, but not toward the M.A. degree.
+The credits used towards a master's degree cannot be used towards a PhD degree.

-Advanced International Finance (2 credits) Advanced International Trade (2 credits) Advanced Comparative Economic Studies (2 credits) Advanced Empirical Analysis of Economic Systems (2 credits) Structure and Dynamics of Developing Economies (2 credits) Statistical Systems (2 credits)
+Advanced International Finance (2 credits)

+Advanced International Trade (2 credits)

+Advanced Comparative Economic Studies (2 credits)

+Advanced Empirical Analysis of Economic Systems (2 credits)

+Structure and Dynamics of Developing Economies (2 credits)

+Statistical Systems (2 credits)

+Microeconomics II (2 credits)

+Macroeconomics II (2 credits)

+Statistics II (2 credits)